getsops/sops/README.rst

 ~~~~~~~~~~~~

 It is recommended to renew the data key on a regular basis. ``sops`` supports key
-rotation via the ``-r`` flag.
-Invoking it on an existing file causes ``sops`` to
+rotation via the ``rotate`` command.
+Invoking it on an existing file causes ``sops``
-reencrypt the file with a new data key, which is then encrypted with the various
+to reencrypt the file with a new data key, which is then encrypted with the various
 KMS and PGP master keys defined in the file.

+Add the ``-i`` option to write the rotated file back, instead of printing it to
+stdout.

 .. code:: sh

-    $ sops -r example.yaml
+    $ sops rotate example.yaml

 Using .sops.yaml conf to select KMS, PGP and age for new files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~